Centering in Compose

 🆒

-I spent way more time on these animations than I should have (and than it looks like I did), but if you want something more interactive check out Chris Sinco's Modifier Playground plugin for Android Studio.
+I spent way more time on these animations than I should have (and than it looks like I did), but if you want something more interactive check out constraints-explorer to add constraints controls to your @Previews.

 Ok, but I promised a wall of code.
 We can write this logic more explicitly, in terms of actual constraints: